twbs/bootstrap/site/content/docs/5.1/migration.md

 - **Added new snippet examples based to show how to customize our components. —** Pull ready to use customized components and other common design patterns with our new [Snippets examples]({{< docsref "/examples#snippets" >}}).
 Includes [footers]({{< docsref "/examples/footers/" >}}), [dropdowns]({{< docsref "/examples/dropdowns/" >}}), [list groups]({{< docsref "/examples/list-groups/" >}}), and [modals]({{< docsref "/examples/modals/" >}}).

-- **Removed unused positioning styles from popovers and tooltips** as these are handled solely by Popper.js. `$tooltip-margin` has been deprecated and set to `null` in the process.
+- **Removed unused positioning styles from popovers and tooltips** as these are handled solely by Popper. `$tooltip-margin` has been deprecated and set to `null` in the process.

 Want more information?
 [Read the v5.1.0 blog post.](https://blog.getbootstrap.com/2021/08/04/bootstrap-5-1-0/)